Stanadyne Performance Formula

 You can, but it is akin to using a pipe wrench to install a headlight bulb - it is the wrong tool for the job.
 ATF contains additives that cause ash buildup when burned, causing long-term harm to the engine.
 ATF was designed for use in transmissions - keep it there!

 How should I add Performance Formula to my fuel?

 Wait until you are ready to fill up, pour the additive in the tank, then fill the tank with fuel - this properly mixes the additive with the fuel.

 I even use Performance Formula in my own truck, and, as many know, I don't like to spend money with no net results!
 In this case, the payoff far exceeds the cost.
-At an average 15 miles per gallon, one case is enough additive to last you for nearly 11,000 miles of driving.
+At an average 15 miles per gallon, one case of Stanadyne diesel fuel additive is enough to last you for nearly 11,000 miles of driving.

 A case of (12) pint bottles treats 720 gallons.

 Because of liquid shipping regulations, we can ONLY ship this item via UPS Ground to the US and Canada.